The Ins and Outs of Hard Drive Failure

 - Disks not being detected by the OS when they seem to be properly connected, and

 - Disks being recognized by your OS but not being read normally due to weak read-write heads.

-Firmware failure can be similar to logical failure, or can resemble mechanical failure.
-Your computer may recognize the drive as a drive, but due to problems with its firmware (controller) of the device, it won’t be able to access the data, or the computer may not recognize the drive at all.
-Only around 7 percent of data retrieval jobs necessitate firmware recovery, as it’s the least common failure mode.
+Firmware failures are similar to logical failures.
+Your computer will recognize the drive as a drive, but due to problems with its firmware, or the software that controls the device, it won’t be able to access the data.
+Only around 15 percent of data retrieval jobs necessitate firmware recovery, as it’s the least common failure mode

 Firmware tells a hard drive how to start up and function normally.
 It lets the control circuit know when to turn on the motor, move the read-write heads to access or write data and perform other critical tasks.
-As a result, the symptoms of a failure may vary widely and produce a range of behaviors that are difficult to diagnose without having a professional evaluate the drive.
+As a result, the symptoms of a failure may vary widely and produce a range of behaviors that are difficult to diagnose.

 Where Is the Firmware Located?

 Hard drives store firmware in different places.
 Part I is stored on the printed circuit board, or PCB, behind the drive, while Part II is written on the drive’s platters in specialized service tracks.
 Since firmware is data instead of a physical component, it’s not something you can simply see and replace.
 Recovery specialists often have to reconstruct devices using parts from similar drives, which requires proper clean room facilities and experience.